 - When will my old bins be removed?

-- My new bin has gone missing or has not been received, what should I do?
+- My new bin is damaged, what do I do?

 - My granny flat/second dwelling did not receive the new bins, but my main property did, what should I do?